Escape from New York

-Escape from New York is a 1981 American science fiction action film co-written, co-scored and directed by John Carpenter, and starring Kurt Russell, Lee Van Cleef, Ernest Borgnine, Donald Pleasence, Isaac Hayes, Adrienne Barbeau and Harry Dean Stanton.
+Escape from New York is a 1981 American independent science fiction action film co-written, co-scored, and directed by John Carpenter.
+It stars Kurt Russell, Lee Van Cleef, Ernest Borgnine, Donald Pleasence, Isaac Hayes, Harry Dean Stanton, and Adrienne Barbeau.

-The film's storyline, set in the near-future world of 1997, concerns a crime-ridden United States, which has converted Manhattan Island in New York City into the country's sole maximum-security prison.
-Air Force One is hijacked by anti-government insurgents who deliberately crash it into the walled borough.
-Ex-soldier and current federal prisoner Snake Plissken (Russell) is given just 24 hours to go in and rescue the President of the United States, after which, if successful, he will be pardoned.
+The film, set in a then-near-future world of 1997, concerns a crime-ridden United States, which has converted Manhattan Island in New York City into the country's sole maximum security prison.
+Air Force One is hijacked by anti-government insurgents who deliberately crash it into the walled-off borough.
+Former Special Forces and current federal prisoner Snake Plissken (Russell) is given just 24 hours to go in and rescue the President of the United States, after which, if successful, he will be pardoned.

 Carpenter wrote the film in the mid-1970s in reaction to the Watergate scandal.
 After the success of Halloween (1978), he had enough influence to begin production and filmed it mainly in St. Louis, Missouri, on an estimated budget of $6 million.
 Debra Hill and Larry J. Franco served as the producers.
-The film was co-written by Nick Castle, who had collaborated with Carpenter by portraying Michael Myers in Halloween.
+The film was co-written by Nick Castle, who played Michael Myers in Halloween.

-Released in the United States on July 10, 1981, the film received positive reviews from critics and was a commercial success, grossing more than $25.2 million at the box office.
+Released in the United States on July 10, 1981, the film received positive reviews from critics and was a commercial success, grossing more than $50 million at the box office.
 The film was nominated for four Saturn Awards, including Best Science Fiction Film and Best Direction.
 The film became a cult classic and was followed by a sequel, Escape from L.A.
 (1996), which was also directed and written by Carpenter and starred Russell.